Pecners/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My passion is for adding value
+bio: This is my bio.
+There are many like it, but this one is mine.

 interests:
 - R Development